 Proposals are particularly important documents to write well.
-An effectively written proposal can be the difference between winning business for your organisation – or not.
+So, grant writing tips can be essential, once that an effectively written proposal can be the difference between winning business for your organisation – or not.

-So what do you need to consider if your proposal is going to win the sale?
+However, what do you need to consider if your proposal is going to win the sale?
+Find below some tips on writing proposals.

 As with all documents, it’s crucial to first of all understand your audience.